temporalio/documentation/docs/concepts/visibility.md

 ### Partial string match

-The `=` operator functions similarly to **CONTAINS**, helping to find Workflows with Search Attributes containing a specific word.
+The `=` operator works similarly to **CONTAINS**, helping to find Workflows with Search Attributes containing a specific word.
-Partial string matching only applies to locating Text Search Attributes.
+Partial string matching applies only to locating Text Search Attributes.

 <!-- note: advanced vis features will be supported in SQL upon the release of v1.20.-->

-For instance, if you have a custom Search Attribute named `Description` of `Text` type with the value "The quick brown fox jumps over the lazy dog", a search for `Description='quick'` or `Description='fox'` will successfully return the Workflow.
+For example, if you have a custom Search Attribute named `Description` of `Text` type with the value "The quick brown fox jumps over the lazy dog", a search for `Description='quick'` or `Description='fox'` successfully returns the Workflow.
 However, searches for partial words like `Description='qui'` or `Description='laz'` won't return the Workflow.
 This limitation arises because [Elasticsearch's tokenizer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-standard-tokenizer.html) is configured to return complete words as tokens.

 ### Efficient API usage

-If the Advanced List Filter API retrieves a substantial number of Workflow Executions (over 10,000), the response time might be longer.
+If the Advanced List Filter API retrieves a substantial number of Workflow Executions (more than 10,000), the response time might be longer.

-Starting from Temporal Server v1.20 and later, you can employ the `CountWorkflow` API to efficiently count the number of [Workflow Executions](/workflows#workflow-execution).
+Beginning with Temporal Server v1.20 you can employ the `CountWorkflow` API to efficiently count the number of [Workflow Executions](/workflows#workflow-execution).

 To paginate the results using the `ListWorkflow` API, use the page token to retrieve the next page.
 Continue until the page token becomes `null`/`nil`.